nextest-rs/nextest/site/src/book/machine-readable.md

 ## Running tests

-This is currently an experimental feature: see [Machine-readable output for test runs](run-machine-readable.md).
+This is currently an experimental feature.
+For more information, see [Machine-readable output for test runs](run-machine-readable.md).

-This is [currently not implemented](https://github.com/nextest-rs/nextest/issues/20). **Help wanted**: please post in the issue if you'd like to work on this!